 - decline the other offers.

-You may choose to decline all the offers, adding more courses through the UCAS Extra service (see above for UCAS application deadlines).
+You may choose to decline all the offers, adding more courses through the UCAS Extra service.

-If you have a conditional place on a course, your status will be updated by the university once they've received your exam results.
+If you have a conditional place on a course, your status will be updated by the university once they've received your grades/exam results.

-As soon as you've sent off your application you can begin to look for ways to fund your study.
+As soon as you've sent your application, you can begin to look for ways to fund your study.

 Results day and Clearing

-If you've received offers which are conditional on your exam results, A-level results day becomes even more highly anticipated and stressful.
-For those looking to go to university in 2017, this day falls on 17 August 2017.
-In 2018, the date for your diary is 16 August.
+If you've received offers which are conditional on your exam results, A-level results day becomes even more crucial.
+For those looking to go to university in 2022, this day falls on Thursday 18 August 2022.

-In the majority of cases, exam results are sent directly from UCAS to your various choices.
-Find out more at what to do on A-level results day.
+In most cases, exam results are sent directly from UCAS to your various choices.